-The nonlinearity $\phi$ is memoryless and applied elementwise: $\phi$ is constructed from scalar nonlinearities $\phi_1, \dots, \phi_{n_\phi}$ and $w_{k, i} = \phi_i(v_{k, i})$.
-Each scalar nonlinearity is sector-bounded in $[0, 1]$, and slope-restricted in $[0, 1]$.
-The scalar nonlinearities are the activation functions of the neural network.
+The activation function $\phi$ is memoryless and applied elementwise: $\phi$ is constructed from scalar activation functions $\phi_1, \dots, \phi_{n_\phi}$ and $w_{k, i} = \phi_i(v_{k, i})$.
+Each scalar activation function is sector-bounded in $[0, 1]$, and slope-restricted in $[0, 1]$.
 Common activation functions that satisfy the sector bounds and slope restrictions are tanh and ReLU.

 The controller \eqref{eq:controller} is well-posed if there exists a unique solution for $w_k$ in the implicit equation $w_k = \phi(C_{k v} x_k + D_{k v w} w_k + D_{k v y} y_k)$ for all $x_k$ and $y_k$.
 Ensuring well-posedness requires constraining $D_{k v w}$.
-Many sufficient conditions are available for well-posedness of this equation (see, for example, \cite{el_ghaoui_implicit_2021}).
+Many sufficient conditions are available for well-posedness of this equation (see, for example, \citep{el_ghaoui_implicit_2021}).
 We discuss a condition particularly relevant to this work in Section~\ref{subsec:training}, which strengthens a positive semidefinite condition in Sections~\ref{sec:uncertain-lti-system}~and~\ref{sec:controller-synthesis} to a positive definite condition.
 Note that neural network architectures where the output is explicitly computed make these equations well-posed, even when modeled in the implicit form.